syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-* The elements of the vector are placed into a 2-dimensional array by row.
-Each row has wrap_count elements.
-The row is padded with pad_with if there are insufficient elements to fill it.

-* If wrap_count is greater than or equal to the number of elements in vector, then the vector is simply returned in a single row.
+* If the [wrap_count] is greater than the length of the vector, the vector is returned in a single row.

-* `WRAPROWS` returns a `#VALUE!` error when vector is not a one-dimensional array.
+* The function returns a `#VALUE!` error if the input is not a one-dimensional array.

-* `WRAPROWS` returns a `#NUM!` error when wrap_count is less than 1.
+* If [wrap_count] is less than 1, a `#NUM!` error occurs.

-* `WRAPROWS` returns a `#N/A!` error for each cell in the return array that has no results.
+* Cells that cannot be filled are assigned `#N/A`, unless otherwise specified with [pad_with].

 ## WRAPCOLS

-The `WRAPCOLS` function wraps the provided row or column of values by columns after a specified number of elements to form a new array.
+The `WRAPCOLS` function wraps a one-dimensional vector into columns after a specified number of elements to form a new array.